phetsims/qa/documentation/qa-book.md

 2. Ctrl + scrolling
 3. Pinch to zoom

+You should be able to pan (move the zoomed in screen) by:

+1. Dragging the screen with mouse or finger
+2. Arrow keys (when not focused on another object)
+3. Scrolling (up and down and left and right)

 Make sure that all UI components behave normally while zooming in.
-Dragable objects should behave as expected and not move the screen.
+Dragable objects should behave as expected and not move the screen unless at the edge of the screen.

 #### HTML Download Test